10 things to know about 'Flying Sikh' Milkha Singh

 #3

-The sprinter is the first individual athlete to win a gold medal in the Commonwealth Games for Independent India, and he achieved this feat in the 1958 games.
+Became the first individual athlete to win a gold medal in the Commonwealth Games for Independent India, in the 1958 games.

 #4